Reviewed by 123 Food Science Editorial Team · 2026-02-27

 Why Lentils Perform Well

-Lentils deliver fiber, protein, and folate in one staple food.
+Lentils deliver fiber , protein, and folate in one staple food.
 That combination improves satiety and often improves meal-level glycemic behavior.

 They also replace refined starches effectively in many cuisines.
+Beans offer a similar profile if you want to rotate legume sources.

 Glycemic Strength

 Clinical trial evidence supports lentils as a useful carbohydrate-quality tool, especially in patterns designed for better glucose control.
+Their low glycemic index is a big part of why.

 They are not a cure, but they are a strong baseline food.